Wilhelm Schröter: Biography

 Schröter was born into a family of musicians.
-His father, Harry, was a violinist and his mother, Maria Helena Didier Moniz de Aragão do Rego Maciel Schröter, was pianist and piano teacher.
-When he was just nine years old, Wilhelm started to accompany his aunt Maria Schroeter, a soprano, on piano performing pieces by Franz Schubert and Robert Schumann.
+His father, Harry, was a violinist and his mother, Maria Helena Didier Moniz de Aragão do Rego Maciel Schröter, was a pianist and piano teacher.
+When he was just nine years old Wilhelm started to accompany his aunt Maria Schroeter, a soprano, on piano performing pieces by Franz Schubert and Robert Schumann.
 He wrote his first composition at age 12.

 Schröter began his career in 1975 performing piano recitals at age 15 in Brazil.
 He graduated with a degree in music in 1988.
 Schröter no longer tours and now concentrates on composing.
 He mainly composes classical music, but sometimes experiments with other music genres such as jazz with classical elements, pop, voice and movie themes.
 He also writes music electronically.
 He has written approximately 300 works.

 He is the cousin of Olga Maria Schröter, a soprano, who is also related to composers Johann Samuel Schröter, his sister Corona Schröter, Leonhart Schröte and Christoph Gottlieb Schröter.